 1. Praise: “Our Father in Heaven, how great is Your name!
 Your Kingdom come!
 Your will be done on earth as it is in Heaven…”

-I’ll praise the Lord all my life.
+I’ll praise You Lord, all my life.
 I’ll sing praises to my God as long as I live.
 [Psalm 146:2]

 2. Ask: “…Give us today our daily bread…”